Delta-matroids whose twist polynomials are monomials

 In general, $D_{2k+1}$ is a delta-matroid on a ground set of cardinality $2k+1$ that is represented by a complete graph on $2k+1$ vertices, and its feasible sets are precisely the even-sized subsets of the ground set.
 Twisting $D_{2k+1}$ by any set of even size has no effect on the collection of feasible sets, and twisting it by any set of odd size results in the feasible sets being precisely the odd-sized subsets of the ground set.
 In either case, the width of the twisted delta-matroid is $2k$, and so the twist polynomial is given by $^{\partial}w_{D_{2k+1}}(z) = 2^{2k+1}z^{2k}$.

-Since the twist polynomial is multiplicative under direct sums of delta-matroids, all finite direct sums $D = \bigoplus_i D_{2k_i+1}$ have twist monomials.
+Since the twist polynomial is multiplicative under direct sums of delta-matroids, the twist polynomials of all finite direct sums $D = \bigoplus_i D_{2k_i+1}$ are monomials.
 These are the delta-matroids represented by disjoint unions of complete graphs of odd order, and constitute all counterexamples to the Gross-Mansour-Tucker conjecture among even normal delta-matroids.

-Among odd delta-matroids, there is another series of counterexamples $N_n$, where the ground set is of size $n$ and all subsets of the ground set are feasible.
-In fact, $N_n$ is the direct sum of $n$ copies of the delta-matroid $N_1 \coloneqq (\{1\}, \{\O, \{1\}\})$, and so is represented by the disjoint union of $n$ looped vertices.
+Beyond even delta-matroids, there is another series of counterexamples $N_n$, where the ground set is of size $n$ and all subsets of the ground set are feasible.
+In fact, $N_n$ is the direct sum of $n$ copies of the delta-matroid $N_1 \coloneq (\{1\}, \{\O, \{1\}\})$, and so is represented by the disjoint union of $n$ looped vertices.
 It has width $w(N_n) = n$, and it is entirely unchanged by twisting.
 Thus its twist polynomial is the monomial $^{\partial}w_{N_n}(z) = 2^n z^n$.

-Finally, the normal delta-matroids with twist monomials are precisely those of the form $D \oplus N_n$ for some even normal delta-matroid $D$ with a twist monomial and some $n \geq 0$.
-In terms of the feasible sets of delta-matroids, this means that a normal delta-matroid $D = (E, \mathcal{F})$ has a twist monomial precisely when there is a partition of the ground set $E = A \cupdot B_1 \cupdot ... \cupdot B_m$ (where $A$ may be empty and $m$ may be 0) such that each $B_i$ is of odd size, and such that a set $F \subseteq E$ is feasible if and only if the numbers $|F \cap B_i|$ are all even.
+Finally, it follows from Theorems 1 and 2 that the normal delta-matroids whose twist polynomials are monomials are precisely those of the form $D \oplus N_n$ for some even normal delta-matroid $D$ with $^{\partial}w_D$ a monomial and some $n \geq 0$.
+In terms of the feasible sets of delta-matroids, this means that for a normal delta-matroid $D = (E, \mathcal{F})$, $^{\partial}w_D$ is a monomial precisely when there is a partition of the ground set $E = A \cupdot B_1 \cupdot ... \cupdot B_m$ (where $A$ may be empty and $m$ may be 0) such that each $B_i$ is of odd size, and such that a set $F \subseteq E$ is feasible if and only if the numbers $|F \cap B_i|$ are all even.
 Note that for any delta-matroid of this form, twisting by any feasible set doesn't alter the delta-matroid.\\

 \textbf{4.
 Proof of the Main Result}\\